dfe-analytical-services/shiny-template/README.md

 Please delete this header section when you are writing up the README file for your own app.

-Please contact statistics.DEVELOPMENT@education.gov.uk if you have any questions, or raise an issue on here if you have spotted something specific that we should change.
+Please contact explore.statistics@education.gov.uk if you have any questions, or raise an issue on here if you have spotted something specific that we should change.

 <p align="center">
   <a href="#introduction">Introduction</a> |